Trusted WordPress tutorials, when you need them most.

 How to Display Estimated Post Reading Time in Your WordPress Posts

-In this article, we will show you how to easily add estimated post reading time to your WordPress posts.
+In this article, we will show you how to easily display the estimated reading time for your WordPress posts.

 How to Display Estimated Post Reading Time in Your WordPress Posts